GordonBeeming/personal-recipes/content/recipes/durban-beef-curry.md

 5. **Finishing Touches:**
    * Stir in the fresh chopped coriander.
 Check for seasoning and add more salt if needed.
    * For the best flavour, let it rest for at least 20 minutes off the heat before serving.
 Honestly, it's even better the next day!

+#### **Serving Suggestions**

+The rich, aromatic gravy is the heart of this dish, and you won't want to waste a single drop.
+It's traditionally served with fluffy basmati rice or warm naan bread, which are perfect for soaking up every last bit of flavour.

+For the ultimate authentic Durban experience, you can create a 'Bunny Chow' by hollowing out a quarter loaf of fresh white bread and filling it with the curry—it's a delicious, messy, and unforgettable way to eat!
+(Keep an eye out, as a dedicated post on how to make the perfect bunny chow is coming soon).